operator-framework/community-operators/docs/contributing-via-pr.md

 - Build all bundle images
 - Build catalog

-### Oragne test
+### Orange test
 Test if operator can be added to index from existing bundles from production (quay.io)

-- Build current opeator version locally
+- Build current operator version locally
-- Use older versions from from quay.io
+- Use older versions from quay.io
 - Build catalog

 !!! note
-    It might happen that operator version is already published and in this case one have to set (ask mantainers) to set label `allow/operator-version-overwrite`
+    It might happen that the operator version is already published and in this case the label `allow/operator-version-overwrite` has to be set (ask mantainers)

 #### Operator version overwrite
-When cosmetic changes are made to already published operator version `Orange` test will fail.
-In this case one needs to have `allow/opeator-version-overwrite` label set.
-One can set it or ask maintainer to set it for you.
+When cosmetic changes are made to an already published operator version, the `Orange` test will fail.
+See Note above.

-After PR will be merged following changes will happen
+After the PR is merged, the following changes will happen

 - Bundle for current operator version will be overwritten
 - Build catalog with new bundle

 #### Operator recreate
-When whole operator is recreated (usually when converting whole operator from packagemanifest format to bundle format).
-One needs to have `allow/opeator-recreate` label set.
-One can set it or ask maintainer to set it for you.
+When a whole operator is recreated (usually when converting a whole operator from packagemanifest format to bundle format), one needs to have the `allow/operator-recreate` label set.
+One can set it or ask a maintainer to set it for you.

-After PR will be merged following changes will happen
+After the PR is merged, the following changes will happen

 - Delete operator
 - Rebuild all bundles